microsoft/artifacts-credprovider/README.md

 Run the credential provider directly with the following command: `C:\Users\<user>\.nuget\plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe  -I -V Verbose -U "https://pkgs.dev.azure.com/{organization}/{project-if-feed-is-project-scoped}/_packaging/{feed}/nuget/v3/index.json"`.
 Check you have the right permissions from the [feed permissions](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops).

 In an Azure DevOps Pipeline, verify you have set the right permissions for the pipeline by following the [docs](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#package-permissions-in-azure-pipelines).

+#### Cred provider used to work but now it asks me to update to .NET Core 3.1.
+Because .NET Core 2 is [out of support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core#lifecycle), you should update to .NET Core 3.1 or greater to keep using the latest versions of the credential provider.

+If you keep using the unsupported .NET Core 2.1 you must use Artifacts Credential Provider version 0.1.28 or lower.

 ## Contribute